Brakets-Be/Linguify/README.md

        index.html
 ```

+We add the string we want to use inmultiple langages in our string files for each language but using the same key.
+That way we can use
+a single key in our html for multiple languages.
 **strings_en.json**
 ```
 {
   "hello_world": "Hello World !"
 }
 ```

 **strings_fr.json**
 ```
 {
   "hello_world": "Bonjour le monde !"
 }

 ```

 Add your string keys to the html elements where you wish to use a string then initialize the library at the end of your html file.